lf-edge/eve/docs/APP-CONNECTIVITY.md

 A metadata HTTP server is run for a switch network instance only if it has a port attached that has an IP address.

+#### IP address detection

+Unlike a Local Network Instance, a switch network instance is configured without any IP configuration, and EVE does not run an internal DHCP server.
+Instead, if IP connectivity is required, IP addresses must be assigned statically within the connected applications or provided by an external DHCP server or another application offering DHCP services.

+Since EVE is not in control of IP address allocations and leases, it must monitor application traffic to learn which IP addresses are being used and report this information to the controller.

+In the case of an external DHCP server (IPv4), EVE captures the DHCPACK packet from the server, which confirms the leased IP address.
+Because EVE manages MAC address allocations, it knows the MAC address of every application's virtual interface (VIF).
+It can then map the CHADDR (Client Hardware Address) attribute to the corresponding application VIF and learn the assigned IP address from the YIADDR (your, i.e. client, IP Address) attribute.
+Additionally, EVE reads the DHCP option 51 (Lease Time), if available, to determine how long the leased IP address is valid.
+If EVE does not observe an IP renewal within this period, it assumes that the IP address is no longer in use and reports this change to the controller.

+For statically assigned IPv4 addresses, EVE captures both ARP reply and request packets to learn the application VIF IP assignment from either Sender IP + MAC or Target IP + MAC attribute pairs.
+Since ARP cache entries have a limited lifetime — typically around 2 minutes — EVE expects to see at least one ARP packet for every assigned IP within a 10-minute window (this is not configurable).
+If no ARP packet is observed within this period for a previously detected IP assignment, EVE assumes that the IP address has been removed and reports this change to the controller.
+EVE also captures ARP packets for IP addresses configured via DHCP, but these are ignored as the information from the previously captured DHCPACK takes precedence.
+Note that ARP-based IP detection is enabled by default but can be disabled by setting the configuration item `network.switch.enable.arpsnoop` to `false`.
+Change in this config options will apply to already deployed switch network instances.

+For an external DHCPv6 server, EVE captures DHCPv6 REPLY messages.
+It learns the target MAC address from the DUID option (Client Identifier, option code 1), while the IPv6 address and its valid lifetime are provided by the IA Address (option code 5).

+To learn IPv6 addresses assigned using SLAAC (Stateless Address Auto Configuration), EVE captures unicast ICMPv6 Neighbor Solicitation messages.
+These are sent from the interface with the assigned IPv6 address to check if the address is free or already in use by another host — a process known as Duplicate Address Detection (DAD).
+The ICMPv6 packet sent to detect IP duplicates for a particular VIF IP will have the VIF MAC address as the source address in the Ethernet header.
+EVE uses this, along with the "Target Address" field from the ICMPv6 header, to identify the assigned IPv6 address.

+EVE is capable of detecting multiple IPs assigned to the same VIF MAC address.
+This is commonly seen when applications use VLAN sub-interfaces, which share the parent interface's MAC address.

 ### Network Instance Ports